Judge temporarily blocks Kentucky's near-total abortion ban | Law-Order

 - United States

-A judge cleared the way Thursday for abortions to resume in Kentucky, temporarily blocking the state's near-total ban on the procedure that was triggered by the Supreme Court ruling overturning Roe v.
+A judge cleared the way on Thursday for abortions to resume in Kentucky, temporarily blocking the state's near-total ban on the procedure that was triggered by the Supreme Court ruling that overturned Roe v.
 Wade.

+Abortion-rights groups fought for the ruling that pauses the 2019 Kentucky law for now.

-Attorneys for the Kentucky clinics argued the state's constitution protects the right to an abortion.
-Cameron's legal team says no such constitutional right exists.
+Attorneys for the clinics argued Kentucky's constitution protects the right to an abortion.
+In defending the state law, Republican Attorney General Daniel Cameron's legal team says no such constitutional right exists.

 Jefferson County Circuit Judge Mitch Perry heard arguments from both sides in a Louisville courtroom on Wednesday before issuing his order.